 (Pew Research Center)

-As shown by mobile marketing statistics from 2018, the growth of mobile technology in recent years is exponential, but not at an equal rate globally.
-According to new studies, more than 5 billion of the over 7 billion people on earth use a mobile phone.
+The growth of mobile technology in recent years is exponential, but not at an equal rate globally.
+According to new studies, more than 5.19 billion of the over 7.8 billion people on earth use a mobile phone.
 However, people in advanced economies (i.e., South Korea or Israel) use more mobile devices (smartphones especially) than those in emerging economies such as India, Kenya, Indonesia, Tunisia, Mexico, and the Philippines.

 How many people have smartphones throughout the world?
-According to new reports, 39% of the global population owns a smartphone, translating to over 3 billion as of 2018.
-This means, of the 5 billion people who own cell phones, 3 billion are smartphone users.
+According to reports from 2018, 39% of the global population owned a smartphone, which was over 3 billion.
+In 2020, of the 5.19 billion people who own cell phones, 3.5 billion are smartphone users.
 The number is even expected to increase to 3.8 billion by 2021.

 7. On average, 69% of the time users spend looking at media online is done through their smartphones.